You have the chance to ask Bill Gates, the billionaire founder of Microsoft, one question. What would you ask?

 This is powerful because most people work in unpredictable industries and organizations.
 This means they often deal with moments of insecurity.

-As a an introverted leader, being a great listener and giving them opportunities to express themselves comfortably causes them to trust you more.
+As an introverted leader, being a great listener and giving them opportunities to express themselves comfortably causes them to trust you more.

 When your employees trust you, they're more likely to follow your instructions, come to you with problems, suggest good ideas, and be loyal to you.

-Introverted leadership is beneficial to most teams and businesses.
+Can an introvert be a leader?
+Absolutely, introverted leadership is beneficial to most teams and businesses.
 Unfortunately, the reputation is that only extroverts can thrive as leaders.
 We hope today you saw how untrue that is both in the lab and for many of the most prominent leaders of today.

 Most introverts believe that their personality makes them less likely to succeed as leaders.
 In reality, it's their quiet traits that can help them to become amazing leaders and mentors.